Portland / Vancouver Metro - The Dalles - Hermiston OR & Tri Cities WA

 2. “On” and “Off” floats or timers inside of the chamber control the pump.
 When the wastewater rises to a certain level the pump turns on and equally distributes the wastewater into the drainfield lines.

-3. When the sewage level drops, the pump turns off allowing the drainfield to properly absorb the sewage.
+3. Once the sewage level drops, the pump turns off, allowing the drainfield to adequately absorb the sewage.

 What Are the Disadvantages of Pressure Distribution Systems?

-• Maintenance.
-Over time residue can buildup in the drainfield lines and clog the openings.
-So the lines should be flushed at least twice a year.
+• Maintenance: Over time, residue can accumulate in the drainfield lines, potentially obstructing the openings.
+It is recommended to flush the lines at least twice a year to prevent clogging.

 Pressure distribution systems are appropriate in situations:

-• Where the proposed drainfield is situated on a slope.
+• Situations where the proposed drainfield is located on a slope.

 Back to Types of Septic Systems